LHariSrinivas/Paintings_SQL_CaseStudy/README.md

-SQL Case Study on Paintings Dataset:
+# SQL Case Study on Paintings Dataset

 This project involves the analysis of an art database to identify the most and least expensive paintings, along with details about the artists and museums where they are placed and many more.
 The database consists of tables such as artists, work, product_size, and museum.